 Unfortunately that is not the case.
 Microsoft is only responsible for the Office 365 infrastructure that supports your data.
 It is not responsible for the data in your Office 365 environment.
-Microsoft calls this out in their service agreement – “We recommend that you regularly backup Your Content and Data that you store on the Services or store using Third-Party Apps”Archiving?
+Microsoft calls this out in their Managed Services Agreement – Section 6B – “We recommend that you regularly backup Your Content and Data that you store on the Services or store using Third-Party Apps”Archiving?
 Not backup.
 Recycle bin?
-Not backup?
+Not backup.
 Take a closer look at how to protect your #Office365 dataClick To Tweet

 Recycle bin is not a backup

 Microsoft provides a recycle bin for Exchange Online, SharePoint Online and One Drive for Business – so even without an archiver there is some native protection for these items.
 However, the recycle bin is not a backup.
 Similar to a PC recycle bin or a Mac trash can, the Office 365 recycle bin is just a folder that contains items that you have deleted.
 You cannot do a point-in-time recovery from your deleted items folder, because this folder only holds items that were deleted and would not contain the good emails or files that you need to restore.
 Additionally, the maximum extended retention of the Recycle Bin is 93 days, and your items may be purged and unrecoverable after that time.

 This is a great question, because even though Microsoft hosts your data in Office 365 and ensures the environment is always on, they are simply custodians of your data.
 The responsibility of protecting the data lies with you (the customer) because the data belongs to you.